ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Sincerity is the way of Heaven.
-The attainment of sincerity is the way of men.
+> Never be afraid to try, remember...
+Amateurs built the ark, Professionals built the Titanic.
 >
-> - Confucius
+> -
 <!-- END_JOKE_SECTION -->